TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralInformation/Index.rst

 `https://typo3.org/help/security-advisories/
 <https://typo3.org/help/security-advisories/>`_

-Security bulletins for the TYPO3 core are separated from security bulletins for TYPO3 extensions.
-Every bulletin has a unique advisory identifier such as TYPO3-CORE-SA-yyyy-nnn (for bulletins applying to the TYPO3 core) and TYPO3-EXT-SA-yyyy-nnn (for bulletins applying to TYPO3 extensions), where yyyy stands for the appropriate year of publication and nnn for a consecutively increasing number.
+Security bulletins for the TYPO3 Core  are separated from security bulletins for TYPO3 extensions.
+Every bulletin has a unique advisory identifier such as TYPO3-CORE-SA-yyyy-nnn (for bulletins applying to the TYPO3 Core ) and TYPO3-EXT-SA-yyyy-nnn (for bulletins applying to TYPO3 extensions), where yyyy stands for the appropriate year of publication and nnn for a consecutively increasing number.